MatteoCarlone/Patrol_Robot/README.md

 To achieve the result the arm is moved using the MoveIt package to orient the camera toward the markers in a fast and robust manner.
 The my_moveit node in the src folder implements the interface between the program and moving allowing to request a predefined motions of the arm.
 A MoveIt package has been created for this specific robot and arm, stored in this [repository](https://github.com/MatteoCarlone/MoveIt_PkG_Turtlebot3_Waffle-Pi-manipulation).
-The aruco marker detection is managed by the aruco_detector node of the package [aruco_ros]() it trivially needs to subscribe to the Astra camera topic: /camera/rgb/image_raw  . from the aruco markers the robot retrive just codes that will then be traslated in informations about the environment thanks to the marker_server node in the src folder. this passage link this project with the architecture of the first assignment, since all the necessary data to build the ontology of the environment to be patrolled are the ones get from the marker_server via the RoomInformation service.
+The aruco marker detection is managed by the aruco_detector node of the package [aruco_ros](https://github.com/CarmineD8/aruco_ros) it trivially needs to subscribe to the Astra camera topic: `/camera/rgb/image_raw`  . from the aruco markers the robot retrive just codes that will then be traslated in informations about the environment thanks to the [marker_server node](src/marker_server.cpp) in the [src folder](src/). this passage link this project with the architecture of the first assignment, since all the necessary data to build the ontology of the environment to be patrolled are the ones get from the marker_server via the RoomInformation service [in the srv folder](srv/).

 **Second Phase**